EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

     show_warning = True
 ```
  So first it is initializes the show_warning variable to False.
 The purpose of this variable is to indicate whether a warning message should be displayed to the user.
 If the user has not posted in more than 7 days or has not posted at all, the warning message will be displayed.
-Then the function checks if last_post_date is None or use this line:(datetime.datetime.now() - last_post_date).days > 7 to checks whether the user has not posted in more than 7 days or has not posted at all.
+For this the function checks if last_post_date is None or use this line:(datetime.datetime.now() - last_post_date).days > 7 to checks whether the user has not posted in more than 7 days.
 If last_post_date is None, it means that the user has not posted anything yet.
 If the difference between the current date and last_post_date is greater than 7 days, it means that the user has not posted in more than 7 days.
 In either case, the show_warning variable is set to True.

 Finally, the function renders the profile.html template with the necessary data, including the user ID, user data, posts, comments, and whether to show the warning message.

 In this way a message will be displayed if the user forgets to update their portfolios.

 ## Success criteria 5: The website should allow users to like and comment on other users posts.
 To achieve this criteria I made two functions: one to like and one to comment posts.